 If you would like to learn about the resources available to you from the NAPL, including Homeschooling Magazine and online databases, please call to set up a tour and orientation session with our Children's Librarian Cheryl DiGiacomo or email her at firstname.lastname@example.org .

 The Comprehensive Plan of the Northampton Area School District for 7/1/2013 through 6/30/2016 is available for public inspection.
 Click here to see the plan.

 Did you know that the library collects food for the Northampton Food Bank and for the Animal Food Bank?
 Drop off your non-perishable food items and your pet food items at the library any time that we're open.
-We also collect used cell phones for recycling.
-Cell phones and accessories may be dropped off at the library any time during regular hours.
+We also collect used ink cartridges for recycling.
+Ink cartridges may be dropped off at the library any time during regular hours.

 The Friends of NAPL purchased a disc repair machine for the library!
 As a service to our patrons, we are willing to clean and repair your music CDs, DVDs, Books on CD, CD-ROMs, or system games for a donation of $2 each, limit 5 discs per month per patron.
 For more information, ask any library staff member.

-The library and the Friends of NAPL are selling the following items: Enjoy the City (Save Around) Coupon Books are now $10; Dining Discount Cards are now $5 ; library miniatures are $5; green zippered tote bags with pockets and drink holder are $10; green canvas backpacks are $10; and Gertrude Hawk candy bars are $1 each.
+The library and the Friends of NAPL are selling the following items: Enjoy the City (Save Around) Coupon Books are $20; library miniatures are $5; green zippered tote bags with pockets and drink holder are $10; and Gertrude Hawk candy bars are $1 each.
 Stop by the library and pick up some of these great items.